-You’ve done your research and decided that organic gardening is the right choice for you.
-Now you’re ready to dig in and start growing.
-Where to begin?
+So, you’ve done your research and decided that organic gardening is the right choice for you?
+If you answered yes, then let us help you get ready to dig in and start growing.
+But where to begin?
 Simply put: It starts with the soil.

 Get your soil ready.

-A healthy organic garden needs healthy soil that supports a thriving ecosystem of beneficial micro-organisms and nutrients to feed your plants.
-Your first step as an organic gardener will be make sure your soil is optimized to grow your plants.
-You can check the quality of your soil with a home testing kit that will tell you pH and nutrient levels.
+A healthy organic garden requires healthy soil that’s designed to support a thriving ecosystem of beneficial micro-organisms and nutrients to feed your plants.
+Your first step as an organic gardener will be make sure your soil is optimized to successfully grow your plants.
+A great way to do this is to check the quality of your soil with a home testing kit that will tell help you understand the current pH and nutrient levels of your soil.
 Chances are, you’ll need to amend your soil with proven organic soils, organic planting mix, organic mulch and organic fertilizers.

 Your primer on organic gardening products.